-Tender carrots, cucumbers, and daikon radish fill these vegetarian sushi rolls; the lettuce and pea shoots make an edible garnish; pickled ginger, wasabi paste, and a low-sodium soy mixture accompany the rice dish.
+Tender carrots, cucumbers, and daikon radish fill these vegan sushi rolls; the lettuce and pea shoots make an edible garnish; pickled ginger, wasabi paste, and a low-sodium soy mixture accompany the rice dish.

 Place the rice in a sieve, and rinse under cold running water until the water runs clear.
 Set the sieve over a bowl, and let the rice drain for 20 minutes.